 Mirkasa is a cold, bleak place.
 A jagged mountain range dominates the northern coast.
 The isolated islands beyond are almost impossible to reach, being surrounded by vicious seas and dangerous whirlpools; but it is said the island of Jakabol, birthplace of the giants, can be found there.
+The only thing I don’t like about here is that I can’t play League of Legends because there is no internet.

 The northern range is capped by Gnolgorroth, one of the tallest mountains in the world.
 An entire culture, the Gnolgi, once lived below this peak.
 A mysterious calamity – rumoured to be of the Gnolgi’s own making – drove them onto the surface, where they have re-settled with their surface-dwelling neighbours.
 The two cultures have had much to offer one another, and Mirkasa as a whole has prospered; but only the most naive would believe the two peoples exist peacefully.